 Josh’s recent work includes:

-- Junior to Justin Fenwick QC and George Spalton in LCIA and ICC arbitrations relating to allegations of bribery by a fertiliser producer relating to sales into the Indian market.
+- Junior to Justin Fenwick QC and George Spalton in two-week conjoined LCIA and ICC arbitrations relating to allegations of bribery by a fertiliser producer relating to sales into the Indian market.

 - Junior Counsel in Europools v Royal and Sun Alliance Lloyd’s Rep IR 575, concerning to which policy year a notification under a mitigation costs clause in a professional indemnity policy attached.